bcgov/tfrs/charts/tfrs-spilo/Readme.md

 * Bring down the v10 cluster
 * Bring down the maintenance page
 * Bring up the tfrs appliation
-* Update patroni backup on backup minio
+* Update patroni backup to only backup minio data
 * Update metabase connection from CTHUB
 * Update dbServiceName to be tfrs-spilo in .pipeline/lib/config.js